 You’ll notice many locals sitting along the banks with food and drinks just catching up with friends.

-- Located a few metres away is Oldies Tacos, the Korean beef birra taco is incredible
+Located a few metres away is Oldies Taco.
+I recommend the Korean beef birra taco which is incredible.

 Day 8: Gangchon Rail Park